andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 To change this association, the `disable_joins: true` option is added like this:
 `Author has_many :posts, through: :author_posts, disable_joins: true`

-What's happeneing in SQL?
+What's happening in SQL?
 Previously to get an Author’s posts, we’d query the `author_posts` table and join to the posts table on the author’s id.

 Instead of that, there will now be two queries performed like below.
 One queries `author_posts` by `author_id` (an important foreign key column to index) table to get post `id` values.
 Then a second query to the `posts` table by `id` (uses primary key index).